 Animal Haven will ensure that the foster cats are “medically in good shape, that they’re cats that would enjoy being around other cats.”

-The emphasis on cat adoptions is one of the things that differentiates the American cat cafes from the majority of those in other countries.
+The emphasis on cat adoptions is one of the things that differentiates cat cafes in the United States from the majority of those in other countries.
 (The Kitty Café in Nottingham, England, is one of the exceptions to the rule.)

 By and large, the foreign cafes seem to be “more of a home for the cats who live there than an adoption center,” Martin observes.

 American health codes require that the cats’ living quarters be completely separate from the cafe.
 Both Java Cats and the Mew Haven Cat Cafe have separate doors leading into their cat lounges as well as large windows set in the wall between the 2 rooms.

 So you can still get your cat fix — albeit a milder one — from the cafe proper.

 What People and Cats Get Out of It

 Why the appeal?

 Pullo, who started Mew Haven with her husband, Michael, says that for them, “it was not just about being able to help cats who needed homes.
 It was a wonderful way for cat people to gather in a peaceful environment.
 Cat people don’t have places to go like dog people do.”